 Property owners have a responsibility to ensure the premises are safe from fire hazards, including chemical, thermal, and electrical fires. general contractors have a duty to ensure their workplaces are free from fire hazards and potential sources of burns and that employees have the necessary training and equipment to avoid injury.
 Manufacturers have a duty to make safe products.
 When property owners, general contractors, or manufacturers fail to ensure the safety of others, they may be liable for the injuries that result.

 The law entitles victims to collect compensation for medical expenses, including doctor bills, hospital expenses, and the cost of prescription medication.
 Those who suffer burn injuries may also seek compensation for lost wages due to time missed from work.
 Burn injuries are some of the most painful wounds you can experience.
 Montana law provides for compensation for pain and suffering in these situations.

-The Great Falls burn injury attorneys of Kovacich Snipes, P.C. have helped burn injury victims in Great Falls, Montana receive the compensation they deserve for over 30 years.
+The Great Falls burn injury attorneys of Kovacich Snipes Johnson, P.C. have helped burn injury victims in Great Falls, Montana receive the compensation they deserve for over 30 years.
 Call today and schedule your free consultation.
 There is no obligation, and, if you put us to work for you, you owe nothing unless you win.